el-grudge/bank-marketing/README.md

 - [ ] iac
 - [ ] hyperparameter tuning
 - [x] copy only necessary files to mage docker container (./:/home/src copies everything)
-- [ ] add grafana to docker-compose
+- [x] add grafana to docker-compose
 - [x] create shared volumnes for all docker services (volumes) (doesn't work)
-- [ ] build model monitoring dashboard in grafana
 - [x] connect mlflow, mage, grafana to postgres service (mage is almost impossible to do)
 - [x] connect grafana to db
 - [x] add model docker to docker-compose (might need to undo this step. if model is redeployed will have to restart docker compose)
-- [ ] save validation dataset
+- [x] save validation dataset
 - [ ] trouble shoot no database root error in postgres docker (delete all other dockers, re-add one-by-one see which one causes error)
 - [x] rename transformer load to promote
 - [x] clean data folders - make sure there is always 1 file only in data/test called dataset_1.csv
 - [ ] figure out how to reference saved prediction so that you can link it to best model
+- [ ] incorporate new data when retraining
+- [ ] save training data along with validation data, in test runs compare size of new data with training data
+- [ ] build retrainig model
+- [ ] build streamlit dashboard
+- [ ] save preprocessor as artifact with log_artifact
+- [ ] save training data features as artifact with log_artifact
+- [ ] save validation data features as artifact with log_artifact
+- [ ] grafana - show # of prediction drift months in alert
+- [ ] save grafana dashboard
+- [ ] cleanup files in monitor folder

 ## Evaluation Criteria

+* Problem description
+    * 0 points: The problem is not described
+    * 1 point: The problem is described but shortly or not clearly
+    * [2] points: The problem is well described and it's clear what the problem the project solves
 * Cloud
-    * 0 points: Cloud is not used, things run only locally
+    * [0] points: Cloud is not used, things run only locally
     * 2 points: The project is developed on the cloud OR uses localstack (or similar tool) OR the project is deployed to Kubernetes or similar container management platforms
     * 4 points: The project is developed on the cloud and IaC tools are used for provisioning the infrastructure
 * Experiment tracking and model registry
     * 0 points: No experiment tracking or model registry
     * 2 points: Experiments are tracked or models are registered in the registry
-    * 4 points: Both experiment tracking and model registry are used
+    * [4] points: Both experiment tracking and model registry are used
 * Workflow orchestration
     * 0 points: No workflow orchestration
     * 2 points: Basic workflow orchestration
-    * 4 points: Fully deployed workflow
+    * [4] points: Fully deployed workflow
 * Model deployment
     * 0 points: Model is not deployed
     * 2 points: Model is deployed but only locally
-    * 4 points: The model deployment code is containerized and could be deployed to cloud or special tools for model deployment are used
+    * [4] points: The model deployment code is containerized and could be deployed to cloud or special tools for model deployment are used
 * Model monitoring
     * 0 points: No model monitoring
-    * 2 points: Basic model monitoring that calculates and reports metrics
+    * [2] points: Basic model monitoring that calculates and reports metrics
     * 4 points: Comprehensive model monitoring that sends alerts or runs a conditional workflow (e.g. retraining, generating debugging dashboard, switching to a different model) if the defined metrics threshold is violated
 * Reproducibility
     * 0 points: No instructions on how to run the code at all, the data is missing
     * 2 points: Some instructions are there, but they are not complete OR instructions are clear and complete, the code works, but the data is missing
-    * 4 points: Instructions are clear, it's easy to run the code, and it works.
+    * [4] points: Instructions are clear, it's easy to run the code, and it works.
 The versions for all the dependencies are specified.
 * Best practices
     * [ ] There are unit tests (1 point)
     * [ ] There is an integration test (1 point)